 How avansai can help

 We work in tandem with organizations diversity hiring programs in order to help bring them the talent they look for.
 Our advisors can also help coach and guide you around strategies in how to attract and retain a diverse team.
-You can reach out here if you are looking to hire or if you’re looking for companies that have diversity programs fill out a Career Matrix and we can help connect you to them.
+You can reach out here if you are looking to hire or if you’re looking for companies that have diversity programs fill out a Candidate Profile and we can help connect you to them.